MartijnDwars/metaborg.github.io/stratego/language/07-strategy-combinators.md

     s1 <+ s2 = s1 < id + s2

-The following laws make clear that the `branches' of the choice are selected by the success or failure of the guard:
+The following laws make clear that the 'branches' of the choice are selected by the success or failure of the guard:

     id < s2 + s3  = s2